 You can connect from ArcGIS clients and work with the data in the database management systems, database files, or data warehouse appliances listed here.
-To see a description of functionality available when working with databases from ArcGIS, see Databases and ArcGIS.
+To see a description of functionality available when working with databases from ArcGIS, see Databases, data warehouses, and ArcGIS.

-Database management systems differ from each other in how they are implemented and the functionality they provide.
-As a result, there are sometimes caveats or rules you need to be aware of when working with each database type in ArcGIS.
+Database management systems and data warehouses differ from each other in how they are implemented and the functionality they provide.
+As a result, there are sometimes caveats or rules you need to be aware of when working with each source type in ArcGIS.
 These are listed in the following sections.

 Spatial data is stored in the Dameng geometry type.
 A typical installation of Dameng includes a spatial type; however, you must initialize it to use it.